aamorous/c-interpreter/README.md

 ## Features

-- Dynamic execution of C code.
+- Dynamic execution of code.
 - Interactive mode for testing and debugging.

 ## Work in progress